EpicEric/sandhole/book/src/cli.md

           [default: 2s]

+      <b>--unproxied-connection-timeout</b> &lt;DURATION&gt;
+          Grace period for unauthenticated SSH connections after closing the last proxy tunnel before they are forcefully disconnected.

+          A low value may cause valid proxy/tunnel connections to be erroneously removed.

+          If unset, this defaults to the value set by --idle-connection-timeout

       <b>--authentication-request-timeout</b> &lt;DURATION&gt;
           Time until a user+password authentication request is canceled.
 Any timed out requests will not authenticate the user